-How to change font size of inputText ?
+How to change the font size of inputText?

-and everyone starts creating a css/skin for these minor changes but there is no need of that
+and everyone starts creating a CSS/skin for these minor changes but there is no need for that

-Skin should be used for complex styles or you have apply same style to all components of your application
+The skin should be used for complex styles or you have to apply the same style to all components of your application

-If you will read API docs then you will know this, See what docs says about inlineStyle property-
+If you will read API docs then you will know this, See what docs say about the inlineStyle property-

 The CSS styles to use for this component.
 This is intended for basic style changes; you should use the skinning mechanism if you require any complex style changes.
 The inlineStyle is a set of CSS styles that are applied to the root DOM element of the component.
 Be aware that because of browser CSS precedence rules, CSS rendered on a DOM element takes precedence over external stylesheets like the skin file.
 Therefore skins will not be able to override what you set on this attribute.